adam-barta/Travel-Booking-Website/README.md

 - Utilized controllers for request handling and response generation.
 - Implemented ERD and UML diagrams.
 - Demonstrates use of OOP.

+Note: This repository does not include the Angular front-end.